Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 The model learns that initiating motion in the already-partially-inserted bank (bank 2 at 100 steps) is the most efficient and reliable mechanism for producing a wide range of power changes across nominal PWR operating conditions.
 Because bank 1 begins fully withdrawn (180 steps), engaging it often requires a larger traversal of the rod range to produce equivalent reactivity effects.
 The model has internalized this asymmetry through data-driven inference and distilled it into a robust control strategy: act primarily through bank 2, resorting to bank 1 only when the required magnitude or direction of power change exceeds the efficient actuation range of bank 2.
 This emerges from the structure of the data and the nonlinear dynamics of the reactor system rather than from explicit programming.

 This convergence onto a physically meaningful strategy is notable for two reasons.
 First, the preference for \texttt{single\_b2} is not present in the training distribution; the training data explicitly provided equal representation of single-bank and two-bank scenarios.
 The emergence of a dominant actuation class indicates that the model has developed a representation of the control manifold that reflects physical structure rather than dataset frequency.
-Policy entropy, defined as $H(P) = -\sum_{a \in \mathcal{A}} P(a) \log P(a)$, decreases systematically from 1.38 nats (1K model, near-uniform) to 1.21 nats (10K) to 0.89 nats (100K), despite increasing model capacity.
-A memorizer would exhibit increasing entropy (more patterns to imitate); the model exhibits decreasing entropy (fewer, more reliable strategies).
-Foundation models distill training data complexity into a small set of reusable, high-value principles through this compression mechanism.
+The 1K runtime distribution is concentrated on \texttt{single\_b2} ($\approx 78\%$).
+We computed $H(P) = -\sum_{a \in \mathcal{A}} P(a) \log P(a)$ directly from the raw runtime histograms in Figure~\ref{fig:komodo-actuation}b (with the convention $0\log 0 \equiv 0$); the values are reported in Table~\ref{tab:entropy_kl_recomputed} and in the caption of Figure~\ref{fig:komodo-actuation}.

+All three runtime distributions are far from uniform (the model concentrates on single-bank strategies at every scale), and the marginal entropy over actuation classes does not vary monotonically with scale.
+We characterize the scaling effect at the more informative level of \emph{conditional} reliability per actuation class (Figure~\ref{fig:komodo-scenario}): the share of attempted strategies that succeed rises sharply with scale even when the marginal distribution over strategies does not.
+The model is not a passive memorizer of the balanced 30/30/30/10 training mixture (see the KL analysis in E2 below).

 Second, the strategy recapitulates real operator practice.
 In full-scale PWRs, operators preferentially actuate the most effective rod bank, typically the one already positioned in the region of steepest reactivity slope, before engaging multiple banks in coupled motion.
 This alignment between learned AI policy and human operator heuristics reflects the fact that both optimize over the same underlying physical constraints.
 Through data-driven learning, the model has rediscovered principles that human reactor operators learned through decades of operational experience.